scylladb/scylladb/docs/cql/cqlsh.rst

 SHOW VERSION
 ~~~~~~~~~~~~
-This command is useful if you want to check which Cassandra version is compatible with your Scylla version.
+This command is useful if you want to check which Cassandra version is compatible with your ScyllaDB version.
 Note that the two standards are not 100% identical and this command is simply a comparison tool.

-If you want to display your current Scylla Version, refer to :ref:`Check your current version of Scylla <check-your-current-version-of-scylla>`.
+If you want to display your current ScyllaDB version, refer to :ref:`Check your current version of Scylla <check-your-current-version-of-scylla>`.

 The display shows:

 * The cqlsh tool version that you're using
-* The Apache Cassandra version that your version of Scylla is most compatible with
+* The Apache Cassandra version that your version of ScyllaDB is most compatible with
-* The CQL protocol standard that your version of Scylla is most compatible with
+* The CQL protocol standard that your version of ScyllaDB is most compatible with
-* The native protocol standard that your version of Scylla is most compatible with
+* The native protocol standard that your version of ScyllaDB is most compatible with

 Example: